With the White Rabbit Down the Hole. The spread of a Coastal DNA

 Sign the Times

-Anyway, it resembles a situation comparable to the many different electric plugs, connectors, and sockets in the world, without anyone having an adapter.
-We decided to stick with BC and AD, familiar to everyone, and since we are based in Europe anyway.
+Anyway, the whole thing is rather like the chaos of countless electric plugs, connectors, and sockets around the world—only without anyone carrying an adapter.
+We, therefore, decided to stick with BC and AD: familiar to everyone, and fitting enough since we are based in Europe anyway.

-Concerning the dating of Y-chromosome lineages, based on mutation rates, this, in general, is notoriously difficult and thus controversial within science.
-Age estimates can differ by a whopping factor of three (Busby 2011).
-Again, the question is: how wrong?
+Concerning the dating of Y-chromosome lineages, based on mutation rates, this is, unsurprisingly, notoriously difficult—and therefore controversial within science.
+Age estimates can differ by a staggering factor of three (Busby 2011).
+Once more, as we noted earlier, the real question is not if it is wrong, but how wrong.

 Genetic Europe

-Where in the history of genes should we start our blog post?
-At the cradle of mankind in Africa, with Lucy?
-Or maybe a bit further down the road?
+Where in the history of genes should we begin this blog post?
+At the cradle of humankind in Africa, with Lucy?
+Or perhaps a little further down the road?

-We opted to start where the genetic tree splits and haplogroup R1b emerged.
-Fifty percent of men in Europe, namely, carry the genetic combination of the R haplogroup.
-It emerged in West Asia based on three evident genetic splits that occurred outside Europe, probably between 23,500 and 10,500 BC.
-Not a very precise estimation, indeed, as warned above.
-The two main branches of R1b are: the R-V88, a group that migrated to Central Africa, and the R-M269, a group that migrated to Europe.
+We chose to start at the point where the genetic tree splits and haplogroup R1b emerged.
+About fifty percent of men in Europe today carry the genetic signature of this haplogroup.
+It originated in West Asia, following three clear genetic splits that took place outside Europe, probably somewhere between 23,500 and 10,500 BC.
+Not exactly a sharp estimate, as we warned earlier.
+The two main branches of R1b are R-V88, which migrated into Central Africa, and R-M269, which made its way into Europe.

 AGCAACAGGAATGAAACTCCAATGAAAGAAAGAAAAGGAAG/GAAA/GAAA/GAAA/GAAA/GAAAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GGAGGGTGGGCGTGGTG

-This is the R-M269 DNA sequence, not somebody in agony.
+This is the R-M269 DNA sequence—not someone crying out in agony.

-During the Mesolithic Age, also called the Middle Stone Age, between around 9,000 to 5,000 BC – interestingly enough, there is not a real consistent time period for the Mesolithic, either – people living in Europe were hunter-gatherers who had started to settle and who built huts.
-Before that, during the Palaeolithic Age or Old Stone Age, people basically wandered around in small groups and sought shelter in caves.
-Farming was still unknown to these captain cavemen during the Mesolithic Age.
+During the Mesolithic Age, or Middle Stone Age, roughly 9,000 to 5,000 BC—though, interestingly, there is no real consensus on the exact dates—people in Europe were hunter-gatherers who had begun to settle and build huts.
+Before that, in the Palaeolithic Age or Old Stone Age, people more or less just roamed in small groups and took shelter in caves.
+Farming was still unknown to these captain cavemen of the Mesolithic.

-Around 8,000 BC, agricultural techniques, including cattle herding, developed in the Fertile Crescent in southwest Asia, i.e., the combined regions of Assyria, Mesopotamia, the Nile Delta, and Phoenicia.
-These farmers also started to migrate – what is it with humans, always on the move? – and took with them their new technology.
-Around 5,500 BC, they spread into Europe and initiated a dramatic growth of the European population (Busby 2011).
-It marked the end of the Mesolithic Age and the beginning of the Neolithic Age, also called the New Stone Age.
-Indeed, "Wake up Neo(lithic)...," and Bedrock cities started to pop up like mushrooms.
+Around 8,000 BC, agricultural techniques, including cattle herding, emerged in the Fertile Crescent of southwest Asia—the combined regions of Assyria, Mesopotamia, the Nile Delta, and Phoenicia.
+These farmers then began to migrate—what is it with humans, always on the move?—bringing their new technology with them.
+By about 5,500 BC, they had spread into Europe, triggering a dramatic rise in the European population (Busby 2011).
+This marked the end of the Mesolithic Age and the start of the Neolithic, or New Stone Age.
+Indeed: “Wake up, Neo(lithic)…”—and Bedrock cities started springing up like mushrooms.

-Drinking cattle milk – Domestication of wild aurochs started around 7,000 BC, in the vicinities of both modern countries Pakistan and Turkey (McTavish et al 2012), and milk fats have been found in Turkey near the Sea of Marmara in the same period.
-Around 5,000 BC, domestic cattle shows up in the area of the southern coast of the North Sea.
+Drinking Cattle Milk — Domestication of wild aurochs began around 7,000 BC, in the regions of what are now Pakistan and Turkey (McTavish et al 2012), and milk fats have been found in Turkey near the Sea of Marmara from the same period.
+By around 5,000 BC, domestic cattle had appeared along the southern coast of the North Sea.

-Drinking milk requires a genetic constitution of being lactose tolerant.
-Most people on the planet are, in fact, lactose intolerant.
-When the genetic mutation of tolerance appeared, these people had an advantage.
-This genetic mutation appears around the same time when nomadic pastoralism appeared, i.e., moving from one place to another with your cattle and sheep for new pastures (Pront & McMarron 2023).
+Drinking milk requires a genetic constitution for lactose tolerance.
+In fact, most people on the planet are lactose intolerant.
+When the genetic mutation for tolerance emerged, these individuals gained a clear advantage: the possession of small moveable dairy factories supplying them with proteins, fats, vitamines, carbohydrates, and minerals.
+This mutation appears roughly at the same time as nomadic pastoralism—the practice of moving with your cattle and sheep in search of fresh pastures (Pront & McMarron 2023).

-Farmer communities entered Europe from the east via two main routes: the Central European route via Hungary and Germany, and the southern Mediterranean route via Turkey and Greece.
-The Neolithic Age lasted from around 5,000 to 2,000 BC, when the Bronze Age began.
+Farming communities entered Europe from the east along two main routes: the Central European route through Hungary and Germany, and the southern Mediterranean route via Turkey and Greece.
+The Neolithic Age lasted roughly from 5,000 to 2,000 BC, when it was succeeded by the Bronze Age.

-The second, younger flow of farmers came along the central European route, via Hungary through Germany to France, and took place around 5,500 BC.
-This group reached the British Isles and Scandinavia around 4,000 to 3,000 BC.
-These genetic movements resemble the archaeological findings on how the Linearbandkeramik (LBK) culture, also called Linear Band Ware, spread over Europe, following the great rivers Danube, Elbe, and Rhine.
+The second, later wave of farmers traveled along the Central European route, moving from Hungary through Germany to France, around 5,500 BC.
+This group reached the British Isles and Scandinavia between roughly 4,000 and 3,000 BC.
+These genetic movements correspond closely with archaeological evidence of the spread of the Linearbandkeramik (LBK) culture, also known as Linear Band Ware, which followed the major rivers Danube, Elbe, and Rhine across Europe.

-So, from roughly 7,000 BC, the transition of Europe from hunter-gatherers to farmers started in the southeast of Europe and was accomplished by around 3,000 BC, when it had reached the western fringes of the Continent (Gkiasta 2003).
-These new settlers were genetically distinct from the existing population and were related to populations in the Near East (Bramanti 2009, Balaresque 2010).
-Not much merci on the hunter-gatherers.
+So, beginning around 7,000 BC, the transition of Europe from hunter-gatherers to farmers started in the southeast and was largely complete by roughly 3,000 BC, when it had reached the western edges of the continent (Gkiasta 2003).
+These new settlers were genetically distinct from the existing population and closely related to groups in the Near East (Bramanti 2009, Balaresque 2010).
+Not much mercy was shown to the hunter-gatherers.

-It is haplogroup R-M269 that coincides with the arrival and spread of agriculture across the European Continent.
-Also, R-M269 is associated with the spread of the Indo-European languages.
+Haplogroup R-M269 coincides with the arrival and spread of agriculture across the European continent.
+It is also linked to the spread of Indo-European languages.
 Today, more than 100 million European men carry Y chromosomes belonging to R-M269.
-Furthermore, haplogroup R-M412, also named S167 or L51, can be considered the founder of western Europe.
-More than seventy percent of all West European men carry this mutation.
-The frequencies of R-M412 are highest in the west and decrease eastward, while it is absent in the Near East, Caucasus, and West Asia (Myres 2011).
+Furthermore, haplogroup R-M412—also known as S167 or L51—can be considered the founder of western Europe.
+More than seventy percent of all western European men carry this mutation.
+Its frequency is highest in the west and gradually decreases eastward, while it is absent in the Near East, the Caucasus, and West Asia (Myres 2011).

 AGCAACAGGAATGAAACTCCAATGAAAGAAAGAAAAGGAAG/GAAA/GAAAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GGAGGGTGGGCGTGGTG